U.S.'s Pelosi voiced support for Dalai Lama during China visit

 The official Tibet Daily had said Pelosi praised the huge changes that had taken place in Tibet and the hard work of the Chinese government in protecting religious freedom and cultural practices.

-China’s Foreign Ministry has described the Tibet visit, which was not formally announced ahead of time, as “a normal exchange between the U.S. and Chinese legislatures”.
+China’s Foreign Ministry has described the Tibet visit, which had not been announced ahead of time, as “a normal exchange between the U.S. and Chinese legislatures”.

 Rights groups and exiles say China tramples on the cultural and religious rights of Tibet’s Buddhist people.
 China denies this, saying it has brought much needed development to what was a backward region.